DKXXXL/master-thesis/pldi2023/review-reply-final.md

-  We do not have intimate knowledge of Coq's universe polymorphism feature, but we expect it to have the same level of compatibility with families as it does with Coq modules—under the hood, upon closing a family, the plugin is just doing repeated module inclusion and instantiation.
+  We do not have intimate knowledge of Coq's universe polymorphism feature, but we expect it to have the same level of compatibility with families as it does with Coq modules—under the hood, upon closing a family, the plugin is just doing module inclusion and instantiation repeatedly.

 We will address in our revision other reviewer comments not mentioned above.